Amazon (company): Product reviews

-Amazon allows users to submit reviews to the web page of each product.
-Reviewers must rate the product on a rating scale from one to five stars.
-Amazon provides a badging option for reviewers which indicates the real name of the reviewer (based on confirmation of a credit card account) or which indicates that the reviewer is one of the top reviewers by popularity.
-As of December 16, 2020, Amazon removed the ability of sellers and customers to comment on product reviews and purged their websites of all posted product review comments.
-In an email to sellers, Amazon gave its rationale for removing this feature: "...the comments feature on customer reviews was rarely used."
-The remaining review response options are to indicate whether the reader finds the review helpful or to report that it violates Amazon policies (abuse).
-If a review is given enough "helpful" hits, it appears on the front page of the product.
-In 2010, Amazon was reported as being the largest single source of Internet consumer reviews.
+Amazon allows users to submit reviews of each product.
+Reviewers rate the product from one to five stars and offer commentary.
+Amazon provides a badging option for reviewers that indicates the real name of the reviewer (based on confirmation of a credit card account) or that indicates that the reviewer is one of the top reviewers by popularity.
+Readers can indicate whether the review is helpful or report that it abuses Amazon policies.
+If a review is given enough "helpful" hits, it appears on the product's page.

 When publishers asked Bezos why Amazon would publish negative reviews, he defended the practice by claiming that Amazon.com was "taking a different approach...we want to make every book available—the good, the bad and the ugly...to let truth loose".

-There have been cases of positive reviews being written and posted by public relations companies on behalf of their clients and instances of writers using pseudonyms to leave negative reviews of their rivals' works.
+Some positive reviews were written and posted by public relations companies on behalf of their clients and instances of pseudonyms users leaving negative reviews of their rivals' works.

 Amazon sales rank

 The Amazon sales rank (ASR) indicates the popularity of a product sold on any Amazon locale.
 It is a relative indicator of popularity that is updated hourly.
-Effectively, it is a "best sellers list" for the millions of products stocked by Amazon.
-While the ASR has no direct effect on the sales of a product, it is used by Amazon to determine which products to include in its bestsellers lists.
-Products that appear in these lists enjoy additional exposure on the Amazon website and this may lead to an increase in sales.
-In particular, products that experience large jumps (up or down) in their sales ranks may be included within Amazon's lists of "movers and shakers"; such a listing provides additional exposure that might lead to an increase in sales.
-For competitive reasons, Amazon does not release actual sales figures to the public.
-However, Amazon has now begun to release point of sale data via the BookScan service to verified authors.
-While the ASR has been the source of much speculation by publishers, manufacturers, and marketers, Amazon itself does not release the details of its sales rank calculation algorithm.
-Some companies have analyzed Amazon sales data to generate sales estimates based on the ASR, though Amazon states:
+Effectively, it is a "best sellers list" for the millions of products.
+While the ASR has no direct effect on product sales, it determines which products appear in its bestseller lists.
+Products that appear in these lists enjoy additional exposure and may increase sales.
+Products that experience large jumps (up or down) in the rankings may appear on Amazon's lists of "movers and shakers".
+For competitive reasons, Amazon does not release sales figures.
+However, Amazon releases point of sale data via the BookScan service to verified authors.
+While the ASR was the source of much speculation by publishers, manufacturers, and marketers, Amazon does not release the details of its sales rank algorithm.
+Some companies analyze Amazon sales data to generate sales estimates based on the ASR, though Amazon states: